 In Campbell River for over 20 years, the Campbell River Italian Cultural Society has hosted an annual event at Miracle Beach Provincial Park, where hundreds gather to enjoy the outdoors, celebrate their culture, and savour home cooking.
 The sale of homemade sausages and spaghetti has raised more than $21,000 to support quality care for residents in Campbell River and the North Island.

 In Powell River when the mill was just opening, many Italians came to settle in the community for work.
 Many settled particularly in the Wildwood area in which the Italian Cultural Centre is located still today.
-During the most vibrant years for the Italian community in Powell River, a great deal of food was produced in gardens and on small farms, fruits, vegetable, and some livestock.
+During the most vibrant years for the Italian community in Powell River, a great deal of food was produced in gardens and on small farms: fruits, vegetables, and some livestock.
 Food security is far less of an issue, with considerable local production and excellent growing conditions, a long season and excellent soils in that part of the community.

 When we think of long-term impacts, many of those same orchards remain in Powell River though they are not often attended to and are no longer fully harvested.
 However, the hard work is still benefiting people today, as we are seeing an increase of people who are taking the fruit and providing it to various organizations that feed Powell River's growing number of homeless and hungry.